rhyven/ericlight.com/content/Tech/caddy.md

 Creating a Caddy Service file
 =========

+**UPDATE 2020-05-07:  With the release of Caddy 2.0, it appears a regular `dpkg -i caddy.deb` will take care of creating the caddy.service file**

+---

 If you're running Debian, you'll need to create yourself a service file for systemd, so you can get your server to launch Caddy on boot.
 I got mine from <https://github.com/caddyserver/dist/tree/master/init>: